inkarkat/vim-VcsMessageRecall/README.md

   This can be undone via: let g:VcsMessageRecall\_git\_MessageRecallOptions = {}
 - BUG: Git uses a slightly different boilerplate message for merges.
 - Store the original commit message in the default register when replacing it.
+- Git may have a merge commit warning in front of the usual boilerplate.

 ##### 1.05    23-Feb-2020
 - ENH: Message stores from working copies that are located next to the current